 “Wait, blind people can text?”

 Yes, people with blindness or low vision are capable of reading and writing text messages.
-This is made possible through accessibility settings in the phone (read my post on Android accessibility here) as well as third party apps (read my post on making Android accessible with third party apps here).
+This is made possible through accessibility settings in the phone as well as third party apps.
 Typically, users speak their reply into a speech-to-text software or have a large print keyboard.
 Unless someone explicitly says they cannot read or write text messages, it’s okay to send a text.

 Try not to use a lot of abbreviations when typing, as some screen reading technology may pronounce the abbreviations as a word- for example L-O-L is pronounced similar to the first syllable in “lollipop” or the first syllable in “lullaby.”
 Don’t add additional letters to abbreviations either- it took my phone screen reader nearly thirty seconds to read “lol” with several “ol”s added at the end.